swodaemkram/mNotify/README.md

 So thats what it does.

 Usage: c:\mNotify (URL of API) (Message) (API Key)
-Example: c:\mNotify https://api.notifymyecho.com/v1/NotifyMe?notification= "This is a tesst for the next sixty seconds" BR549123THEREISNOWayThisISaREalKey
+Example: c:\mNotify https://api.notifymyecho.com/v1/NotifyMe?notification= "This is a tesst for the next sixty seconds" BR549123THEREISNOWayThisISaREalKey<br>
-Iwill be writing a Linux version as well.
+ I will be writing a Linux version as well.